ohler55/slip-jet/README.md

 https://github.com/nats-io/nats.go/blob/main/jetstream/README.md#jetstream-simplified-client
 or https://pkg.go.dev/github.com/nats-io/nats.go/jetstream.
 The
-JetStream API is object based and this package uses Flavors to implement an object based API for SLIP.
+JetStream API is object based and this package uses Flavors to implement an object based API for SLIP that closely follows the JetStream API.

 --------
 Notes

+- connect
  - test use cases (start with connection)
   - with token ??
   - nkeys
   - start server with multiple accounts

-- does client instance need to keep track of subscription?
- - so that the error callback with subscription can return the correct instance?

-- consumer
- - consumer config - plist
- - jet-consumer
-  - fetch
-  - fetch-bytes
-  - fetch-no-wait
-  - consume
-  - messages
-  - next
-  - info (&key timeout cached)
- - client
-  - create-consumer
-  - update-consumer
-  - create-or-update-consumer
-  - ordered-consumer
-  - get-consumer
-  - delete-consumer
- - stream
-  - create-consumer
-  - update-consumer
-  - create-or-update-consumer
-  - ordered-consumer
-  - get-consumer
-  - delete-consumer
-  - list-consumers
-  - consumer-names

 - should managers be included in the objects so the api is more friendly?